EricSDavis/mariner/tests/testthat/_snaps/regularize.md

     Code
       counts(regularize(ija, ndim = c(3, 3), scale = FALSE))
+    Message <simpleMessage>
+      / Reading and realizing block 1/3 of file 1/1 ...
+      OK
+      \ Processing it ...
+      OK
+      / Reading and realizing block 2/3 of file 1/1 ...
+      OK
+      \ Processing it ...
+      OK
+      / Reading and realizing block 3/3 of file 1/1 ...
+      OK
+      \ Processing it ...
+      OK
     Output
       <3 x 3 x 3 x 1> DelayedArray object of type "double":
       ,,1,FS